shipeng-yan/shipeng-yan.github.io/index.md

 Last update: 28 Sep 2025

-I work as an assistant professor of management and strategy at HKU Business School.
-With a background in organization theory, I specialize in corporate sustainability, ESG, and institutional analysis.
-I hold a PhD in Management from IESE Business School and a Bachelor's in Business Administration (Information Systems) from the University of Hong Kong.
+Shipeng (pronounced as "Shuh-pung", in Chinese: 颜示硼) works as an assistant professor of management and strategy at HKU Business School.
+With a background in organization theory, he specializes in corporate sustainability, ESG, and institutional analysis.
+He holds a PhD in Management from IESE Business School and a Bachelor's in Business Administration (Information Systems) from the University of Hong Kong.

 ## Lastest News
 * 2025: Nominated to be Deputy Editor for Management and Organization Review